 About Willow School's Physical Education Program

 Our Wildcats experience PE every day.
-Mr. Carey, Mrs. Mastela, and Mr. Witkowski work together as a team to create a learning environment that is fun and safe for physical activity.
+Mrs. Klyn, Mrs. Mastela and Mrs. Slager work together as a team to create a learning environment that is fun and safe for physical activity.

 Throughout the school year, the students participate in various activities involving the five categories of proficiency that Homewood School District 153 has determined to be essential to our students’ physical education development.
 These categories include: ball skills, rhythmic/dance skills, manipulatives, locomotor skills and fitness.
 Each area involves a variety of fundamental and complex skills, lead-up games, cooperative and individual activities, as well as cognitive skills.